andreif/andreif.github.io/_posts/2024-04/2024-04-06-multi-user-git.md

 }
 ```

-Now every time we clone a new repo we can set its local config by running:
+Now, every time we clone a new repo, we can set its local config by running:

 ```shell
 $ git-work1